martinmoene/clue/README.md

 | file | explanation |
 |------|-------------|
 | `cclue.h` | The new **clue**.
 Number of macros dramatically lowered.
 The whole file is much simplified.
 | `examples/example.cpp` | Contains the only relevant test and example.
 Tried and tested on WIN10 PRO machines.
 All targets are working.
-In there you will find all one needs to know to use this tiny library.
+In there you will find all one needs to know to be able to use this tiny library.
 | `syslog-win32/` | Windows version of syslog.
 See the readme for the original author and license. |

 ## Usage

-As ever best direction is to use this as a git submodule.
+As ever, best advice is to use this as a git submodule.

 NOTE: do not include anything but `cclue.h`.

-If on windows examples folder contains a Visual Studio 2019 solution.
+Examples folder contains a Visual Studio 2019 solution.

 ## Portability